xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 ### Create separate guest and IOT wireless networks in UniFi

 Go to "Settings -> WI-FI -> Wi-Fi Networks".
-You most likely only have one network setup named "LAN" listed here.
+You most likely only have one network setup here.

 1. In the bottom right there is a big blue button "Create New Wi-Fi Network".
 2. You get an option of standard or advanced, pick advanced.